2020, the 80th Anniversary of my Father’s capture near Dunkirk

 The year 2020 will be the 80th Anniversary of the Dunkirk evacuation (Operation Dynamo) and also the beginning of my father Eric West’s captivity.
 This site tells his story, and that of his Regiment (the 140th Field Regiment, Royal Artillery) concentrating on the period between the Regiment’s contribution to the British Expeditionary Force (B.E.F) between 10th and 31st May 1940.

 Eric Douglas West was born in 1919, the oldest of 3 boys.
-He grew up in Cheam, South London and at the age of twenty, shortly after the outbreak of World War Two, he enlisted into the Royal Artillery 140th (5th London) Field Regiment, a London-based Territorial Army Regiment in October 1939.
-Eric West joined the Regiment as a Gunner and was promoted to the rank of Lance Bombardier around the time of the Dunkirk battles in May 1940.
+He grew up in Cheam, South London and at the age of twenty, while working as an assistant to the Public Health Department of Sutton Council and shortly after the outbreak of World War Two, he enlisted into the Royal Artillery 140th (5th London) Field Regiment, a London-based Territorial Army Regiment on the 20th October 1939.
+Eric West joined the Regiment as a Gunner in 367 Battery and was promoted to the rank of Lance Bombardier around the time of the Dunkirk battles in May 1940.

 Newly recruited Artillerymen of the 140th Field Regiment R.A.
 Gunner Eric West is standing, first from right.

 L/Bdr.
 Eric West was captured by the advancing German forces in Belgium on 31st May 1940 at the age of 21, during the breakout from Cassel and as he attempted to reach the Dunkirk beaches.